menu

 2. We are open to different cooperation models

 We can offer various pricing models, whichever works best for our customers.
-This could cooperate on the basis of a time and materials (T&M) pricing model, a fixed price model, or a hybrid approach based on a flexible scope.
+This could mean cooperating on the basis of a time and materials (T&M) pricing model, a fixed price model, or a hybrid approach based on a flexible scope.

 3. We are open to different tools, technologies and business domains